This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 Yes.
 Job search books and placement studies all agree that 60-70% of jobs are found through personal contacts, or networking.
 Becoming part of SHRM gives you access to our network of more than 285,000 members, 575 professional chapters, and 450 student chapters nationwide.
 While SHRM does not offer formal job placement assistance, we do offer the opportunity to meet and build relationships with the HR professionals who represent potential employers.
 Many of our student members have obtained entry-level jobs and internships, that were never advertised to the public, through the connections they made as active members of SHRM.

 I'm studying business but I'm not an HR major.
 How would SHRM membership benefit me?

 One of the keys to success in any type of management is good interpersonal skills.
 Participating in an SHRM chapter will help you to better understand and develop these skills.
 In addition, many of the issues you will explore as a member of SHRM such as effective management practices, employee motivation, violence in the workplace, and sexual harassment, will be relevant to you whether you become an accounting manager, a sales manager, or a human resource manager.
 Everyone in business works with people in some way.

 I'm currently a professional member, can I switch to a student membership and get a refund?

 No, students who are in established, professional roles would retain their current SHRM membership status.
 Existing profesional members would not be eligible to downgrade to student membership.

-What telephone number should I use to fax my student application?
+What email should I use to scan and send my student application?

 Can I join SHRM online?

 Yes!
 You may join online as long as you meet the eligibility requirements.
-To join online, visit
+To join online here.

 If my college considers me a full-time student, am I eligible for membership?